edmundhung/conform/packages/conform-zod/README.md

 ### getError

-This resolves the ZodError/SafeParseReturnType to a set of key/value pairs which refers to the name and error of each field.
+This formats the received error to a set of key/value pairs which refers to the name and error of each field.
+If the value provided is not an ZodError or Error, the fallback message will be used.

 ```tsx
 import { useForm } from '@conform-to/react';